 Buenos Aires continued to grow as a result of the success of its port which was ideal for trade and had garnered a great deal of wealth for the city late in the 18th century.
-Spain could no longer ignore this burgeoning powerhouse and recognised its importance in direct transatlantic trade.
+Spain could no longer ignore this burgeoning powerhouse and recognized its importance in direct transatlantic trade.
 By the end of the century, Argentine-born colonists were increasingly frustrated with Spanish rule and Buenos Aires declared independence in 1810.
 Similar movements continued throughout South America and Argentina became independent in 1816.

 Despite Buenos Aires’ wealth, at the turn of the century, the country faced an economic crisis and the future of this young country was uncertain.
 The government was inconsistent, changing from civilian to military rule on several occasions until a coup in 1943 led to Lieutenant General Juan Domingo Perón becoming president in 1946.
 Along with his wife, former actress Eva (Evita) Perón, the new president followed a policy of extreme nationalism and social improvement.
 While Eva Perón died in 1952, she remains the most iconic female in Argentine history.
 Despite being overthrown and exiled in 1955, Perón was eventually reelected in 1973 only to die in 1974.
-He was replaced by his third wife Isabel Perón who was deposed by military coup.
+He was replaced by his third wife Isabel Perón who was deposed by a military coup.

 What followed is considered the darkest period in Argentine history.
-The new military regime that came to power instituted a “region of terror” characterised by fear, disappearances, torture, and in some cases, murder.
-With the country in ruins, new president General Leopoldo Galtieri attempted to galvanise the country through nationalism by invading the Falkland Islands in April 1982.
+The new military regime that came to power instituted a “region of terror” characterized by fear, disappearances, torture, and in some cases, murder.
+With the country in ruins, new president General Leopoldo Galtieri attempted to galvanize the country through nationalism by invading the Falkland Islands in April 1982.
 The Falklands were claimed by Argentina almost 150 years previously, and the goal of the invasion was to rid the territory of British power.
-Argentine forces were defeated and were forced to surrender.
+Argentine forces were defeated and forced to surrender.

 The following decades witnessed more economic troubles but also some important milestones.
-In 2007, Cristina Fernandez de Kirchner succeeded her husband in 2007 and became Argentina’s first elected female president.
-Also, in 2010, despite being home to a largely Catholic population, Argentina became the first country in South America to legalise same-sex marriage.
+In 2007, Cristina Fernandez de Kirchner succeeded her husband 2007 and became Argentina’s first elected female president.
+Also, in 2010, despite being home to a largely Catholic population, Argentina became the first country in South America to legalize same-sex marriage.